-Joseph R. Hennell is a Law Clerk with The Law Office of Gerald L. Gilliard, Esq., LLC, a law firm concentrating in representing plaintiffs in employment discrimination suits, civil rights actions, whistleblower cases, False Claims Act qui tam actions, security clearance revocations, suits over failure to accommodate under the Americans with Disabilities Act and its federal counterpart, the Rehabilitation Act, and cases involving similarly unlawful actions by federal, state and municipal governments, government contractors, and private sector employers.
+Joseph R. Hennell is an Attorney with The Law Office of Gerald L. Gilliard, Esq., LLC, a law firm concentrating in representing plaintiffs in employment discrimination suits, civil rights actions, whistleblower cases, False Claims Act qui tam actions, security clearance revocations, suits over failure to accommodate under the Americans with Disabilities Act and its federal counterpart, the Rehabilitation Act, and cases involving similarly unlawful actions by federal, state and municipal governments, government contractors, and private sector employers.

+Mr. Hennell's outstanding contributions have been integral to our clients' success before administrative agencies and federal and state courts.
 Mr. Hennell worked on Capitol Hill before graduating from The Catholic University of America, Columbus School of Law.
-He has a B.A. in Political Science from Miami University (OH).
+Mr. Hennell has a B.A. in Political Science from Miami University (OH).

-The Catholic University of America, Columbus School of Law, Washington, D.C., J.D.
+The Catholic University of America, Columbus School of Law, Washington, D.C.

 Miami University, Oxford, OH, B.A.